 - How to Remove Your Related Amazon Accounts Suspension?

-With the increasing digitization of the modern age, markets have moved online and consequently, eCommerce sales have boomed.
+With the increasing digitization of the modern age, markets have moved online and consequently, eCommerce sales have boomed (especially Amazon).
 It makes sense then, to assume that many people have utilized this online space to start or grow their own selling businesses.
-People have come to rely on the e-commerce trade for their income and daily livelihood.
+People have come to rely on Amazon for their income and daily livelihood.

 One of the major e-commerce companies, Amazon, has strict rules and regulations in place for selling products with a wide list of restricted products and rules sellers have to follow.
 If your account gets suspended, it can prove to be a huge dent in your income and your account’s reputation is also put at stake.

 To begin with, what does a suspended account mean?
 It means that your current selling account is non-functional and you cannot add additional products to your listing.
 You have an opportunity to submit an appeal within 17 days of being provided the suspension notice email by Amazon.
 Your account being suspended can be worrying and stressful but with this guide on why your Amazon Seller Account was suspended (particularly for Section 3 – related accounts) and the next course of action we can help you get it back!